alicia6174/Kaggle-Whats-Cooking/Project.md

 </center>

-The 1001th attribute in the file test\_weka\_pca1000.arff needs to be modified to the 20 cuisines before testing.
+The 1001th attribute in the file test\_weka\_pca1000.arff needed to be modified to the 20 cuisines before testing.

 ## 4. Comparison results
 ### Evaluation